temportalflux/integro-tabletop/Backlog.md

 ## DnD5e Features

+- Available Spells List filters
+	Macros
+	- Spells I can cast using slots
+	- Spells I can cast
+	- Spells my caster class has access to at my level List Filter
+	- Rank
+	- Contains str in name

 - Wizards can add spells to spellbook req; spell containers
 - Wizard's can prepare spells from spellbook